 Shielding in Nuclear Power Plants

-Generally in nuclear industry the radiation shielding has many purposes.
-In nuclear power plants the main purpose is to reduce the radiation exposure to persons and staff in the vicinity of radiation sources.
-In NPPs the main source of radiation is conclusively the nuclear reactor and its reactor core.
-Nuclear reactors are in generall powerful sources of entire spectrum of types of ionizing radiation.
+Generally, in the nuclear industry, radiation shielding has many purposes.
+In nuclear power plants, the main purpose is to reduce the radiation exposure to persons and staff in the vicinity of radiation sources.
+In NPPs, the main source of radiation is conclusively the nuclear reactor and its reactor core.
+Nuclear reactors are, in general, powerful sources of an entire spectrum of types of ionizing radiation.
 Shielding used for this purpose is called biological shielding.

 But this is not the only purpose of radiation shielding.
 Shields are also used in some reactors to reduce the intensity of gamma rays or neutrons incident on the reactor vessel.
-This radiation shielding protects the reactor vessel and its internals (e.g. the core support barrel) from the excessive heating due to gamma ray absorption fast neutron moderation.
+This radiation shielding protects the reactor vessel and its internals (e.g.,, the core support barrel) from excessive heating due to gamma-ray absorption fast neutron moderation.
 Such shields are usually referred to as thermal shields.

-A little strange radiation shielding is usually used to protect material of reactor pressure vessel (especially in PWR power plants).
+A little strange radiation shielding is usually used to protect the material of reactor pressure vessel (especially in PWR power plants).
 Structural materials of pressure vessel and reactor internals are damaged especially by fast neutrons.
 Fast neutrons create structural defects, which in result lead to embrittlement of material of pressure vessel.
-In order to minimize the neutron flux at the vessel wall, also core loading strategy can be modified.
-In “out-in” fuel loading strategy fresh fuel assemblies are placed at the periphery of the core.
+To minimize the neutron flux at the vessel wall, the core loading strategy can also be modified.
+In the “out-in” fuel loading strategy, fresh fuel assemblies are placed at the periphery of the core.
 This configuration causes high neutron fluence at the vessel wall.
-Therefore the “in-out” fuel loading strategy (with low leakage loading patterns – L3P) has been adopted at many nuclear power plants.
-In contrast to “out-in” strategy, low leakage cores have fresh fuel assemblies in the second row, not at the periphery of the core.
-The periphery contains fuel with higher fuel burnup and lower relative power and serves as the very sophisticated radiation shield.
+Therefore, many nuclear power plants have adopted the “in-out” fuel loading strategy (with low leakage loading patterns – L3P).
+In contrast to the “out-in” strategy, low leakage cores have fresh fuel assemblies in the second row, not at the periphery of the core.
+The periphery contains fuel with higher fuel burnup and lowers relative power, and a very sophisticated radiation shield.

-In nuclear power plants the central problem is to shield against gamma rays and neutrons, because the ranges of charged particles (such as beta particles and alpha particles) in matter are very short.
-On the other hand we must deal with shielding of all types of radiation, because each nuclear reactor is a significant source of all types of ionizing radiation.
+In nuclear power plants, the central problem is to shield against gamma rays and neutrons because the ranges of charged particles (such as beta particles and alpha particles) in the matter are very short.
+On the other hand, we must deal with shielding all types of radiation because each nuclear reactor is a significant source of all types of ionizing radiation.